Community Living Manitoba Logo

 The video highlights the disrespectful and harmful behavior of committee members towards our community.

-Community Living Manitoba has been providing funding support to People First of Manitoba for the past four years.
+Community Living Manitoba is a strong supporter of the People First movement and has offered funding support to People First of Manitoba over the years.
 People First is a self-advocate run organization that stands up for the rights of people labelled with an intellectual disability.
+Community Living Manitoba continues to make self-advocacy advancements a priority.

 The Family Gathering (FG) grew out of a recognition of the importance for families to play a role in advancing inclusion in Manitoba and goals of re-vitalization and family-based leadership through engagement, breaking down isolation, and creating a vital community of parent/family member leadership in Manitoba.
 Through a grant from Federal Government, CLMB has been able to fund three Family Gatherings, in partnership with Innovative LIFE Options, Continuity Care, and Inclusion Winnipeg.